ncatlab/nlab-content/pages/1/4/5/3/3541/content.md

 The key point is that such linear maps are to qualify as quantum channels iff they suitably restrict to maps between the *[[convex set|convex]]* [[subsets]] of [[density matrices]] (the [[mixed states]]) inside $\mathscr{H}_i\otimes\mathscr{H}_i^\ast$, which is a non-linear condition.

-There is some slight variation in the exact list of properties demanded of a quantum channel, but the key demand is that it  be a "*positive map*" in that it takes [[positive operators]] (such as [[density operators]]) to positive operators --- and in fact a *completely positive map*, meaning that it remains positive after [[tensor product of vector spaces|tensoring]] with any [[identity map|identity transformation]].
+There is slight variation in the exact list of properties demanded of a quantum channel, but the key demand is that it  be a "*positive map*" in that it takes [[positive operators]] (such as [[density operators]]) to positive operators --- and in fact a *completely positive map*, meaning that it remains positive after [[tensor product of vector spaces|tensoring]] with any [[identity map|identity transformation]].

 This is discussed below at:

 * *[In terms of positivity conditions](#InTermsOfPositivityConditions)*

-Often demanded is also that a quantum channel preserves the [[trace]] of matrices, which in [[quantum probability]] means that it preserves total probability, hence that it is the quantum analog of a *[[stochastic map]]*  --- through what fundamentally matters is that a quantum channel at most lowers the probability (the description of the channel need not describe all possible outcomes, but it must not make new outcomes appear out of nowhere).
+Often demanded is also that a quantum channel preserves the [[trace]] of matrices, which in [[quantum probability]] means that it preserves total probability, hence that it is the quantum analog of a *[[stochastic map]]*  --- through what fundamentally matters is that a quantum channel at most lowers the probability (the channel need not describe all possible outcomes, but it must not make new outcomes appear out of nowhere).

-Less often demanded is that a quantum channel also preserves the [[identity matrix]], in which case it is the quantum analog of a [[doubly stochastic map]].
+Less often demanded (but usually the case anyway) is that a quantum channel also preserves the [[identity matrix]], in which case it is the quantum analog of a [[doubly stochastic map]].

 Beyond these abstract characterizations, the [[Stinespring factorization theorem]] characterizes quantum channels more explicitly as those maps on matrices arising as [[sums]] of [[conjugations]]
 $$